The Top Pests Threatening North Myrtle Beach Homes This Winter

 • Seal entry points around windows, vents, and foundations.

-• Reduce clutter in basements and storage areas.
+• Reduce clutter in basements and storage areas where pests like to hide.

-• Keep food sealed and wipe down surfaces regularly.
+• Keep food sealed and wipe down counters and pantry shelves regularly.

 • Fix leaks and manage moisture in crawl spaces and under sinks.

-• Schedule routine pest inspections to identify hidden activity.
+• Schedule routine inspections to catch hidden activity before it spreads.

-For additional guidance on preventing termite infestations, see our Termite Control in North Myrtle Beach page for region-specific solutions.
+For more on year round termite prevention, visit our North Myrtle Beach home pest control page for region specific solutions.

 How Pest & Termite Consultants Protect North Myrtle Beach Homes

-Our team understands the coastal pest pressures unique to Horry County.
-We provide year-round pest management designed specifically for the area’s humidity and seasonal shifts.
+Our team understands the coastal pest pressures that come with living in Horry County, from oceanfront homes to neighborhoods further inland.
+We provide year-round pest management built around the area's humidity and seasonal shifts.

 Schedule Your Winter Pest Control in North Myrtle Beach